Reliability-Aware ETF Tail-Risk Monitoring: Framework and Method

 \subsubsection{Quality Flags}

 The quality-control layer assesses service-time input quality using only prediction-time observable variables.
 We distinguish between critical market fields and auxiliary macro inputs.
 The critical fields are \{open, high, low, close, volume, return\}.
 VIX and yield-curve variables are treated as auxiliary macro inputs: they are used when available, but missing macro values do not block daily output.
 We use a fixed service-layer parameterization with pre-specified windows, weights, and thresholds that are applied uniformly across assets.
-This design assesses whether a single stable configuration can improve monitoring reliability under degraded-input conditions. \\ Let $q_t^{\mathrm{miss}} \in [0,1]$ denote the fraction of missing values among the critical fields.
+This design assesses whether a single stable configuration can improve monitoring reliability under degraded-input conditions.

+Let $q_t^{\mathrm{miss}} \in [0,1]$ denote the fraction of missing values among the critical fields.
 Let $q_t^{\mathrm{ohlc}} \in \{0,1\}$ denote the OHLC-consistency flag.
 It equals 1 if the recorded OHLC values are internally inconsistent, and 0 otherwise.
 Let $z^{r}_t$ denote the 60-day z-score of the current return and let $z^{V}_t$ denote the 20-day z-score of the current volume.
 Define

 Let $r_t$ denote the current-day return observed at prediction time $t$.
 We use two bounded anomaly scores: $q_t^{\mathrm{jump}} \in [0,1]$ for return anomalies and $q_t^{\mathrm{vol}} \in [0,1]$ for volume anomalies.
 They are given by